mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 some_parameter=123
 ```

-**Note:** Multi-line parameters have been deprecated in MaxScale 6.0 due to
-  the unintuitive way they worked when the same parameter was declared multiple
-  times.

-Parameters, which expect a comma-separated list of values can be defined on
-multiple lines.
-The following is an example of a multi-line definition.
+A parameter can be defined on multiple lines as shown below.
+A value spread over
+multiple lines is simply concatenated.
+The additional lines of the value
+definition need to have at least one whitespace character in the beginning.
 ```
 [MyService]
 type=service